 A daypack's comfort is, primarily, a function of the load.
 Some carry just a water bottle and windbreaker in their day pack.
 For that, the most basic construction is appropriate.
 Others, though, are carrying cold weather clothing, some technical equipment, 12-hours worth of food and water, and associated emergency supplies.
 That weight adds up to a heavy load that taxes a body.

 Comfort under the heaviest loads requires more support than the Trail 25 provides.
 The thin waist belt and soft back panel simply won't support beefy loads as well as more sophisticated designs.
 That said, many on our test team have carried expedition loads in packs that aren't much different, in terms of comfort, than the REI Trail 25.
 This isn't the most comfortable pack, but it will do the job.

 However, for the hip belt on this pack to do any good at hauling a load, it will need to fit you, and the back length on this pack is not adjustable.
-The soft back panel pads and webbing waist belt design of the REI Trail 25 is essentially the same as the suspension system of the Osprey Daylite, the Deuter Speed Lite 20, and the Arc Teryx Brize 25.
+The soft back panel pads and webbing waist belt design of the REI Trail 25 is similar to many other packs.
 This configuration does the job.
-Of course, the more rigid, structured, and contoured back panels of the Editors' Choice Osprey Talon 22 will be more supportive and vent perspiration better.
+Of course, more rigid, structured, and contoured back panels will be more supportive and vent perspiration better.

 The Trail 25 weighs 31 ounces and can carry up to 26 L, for a weight to volume ratio of 1.2 oz/L. The pack is made of relatively thick fabrics, with more than average zippers and pockets, as well as some heavy metal buckles.
 Balancing these weightier attributes is the fact that the pack has a simple, low key suspension system and isn't super large.
 Its compression straps tighten down the load well around the entire pack and make it very stable.